VibeHost

 vibehost app share-link ls --app my-site

-Each share link is a one-time URL like https://my-site.vibehost.space/_share/<token>.
-Visiting it sets a cookie tied to that share link; the cookie satisfies the share-link gate for that browser.
+Each share link is a one-time URL like https://my-site.vibehost.space/share/<token>.
+Visiting it sets a 24-hour cookie tied to that share link; the cookie satisfies the share-link gate (skipping visibility/grant) for that browser.
+If the app has a password set, the visitor still has to enter the password — share links never bypass the password gate.

 Use case: client previews.
 "Send this link to my client; revoke it next month."